NeoMutt

 ◆ crypt_fetch_signatures()

-static void crypt_fetch_signatures ( struct Body *** signatures,
+static void crypt_fetch_signatures ( struct Body *** b_sigs,

-struct Body a,
+struct Body b,

 int * n